KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/dilithium-module-tutorial.md

 }
 ```

-In vout0, we have the 0.1 coins we sent to the `KomodoFan` handle.
-We see this address, `RGBrSwrGR4ypFFufyvHEuMMbxs7ETD8Xv7`.
-This is the CC address for the node that created the `KomodoFan` handle.
+In the first output (technically called a "vout") we see the address associated with the `KomodoFan` handle: `RGBrSwrGR4ypFFufyvHEuMMbxs7ETD8Xv7`

+We also see that `0.1` coins are sent to this address.

+The `type` key shows a value of `cryptoconditions`, indicating that this transaction is now associated with the Dilithium Antara Module.

 #### Note